-There are three waves of provision for talented, more able and gifted and exceptionally able learners:
+There are three waves of provision for more and exceptionally able learners:

-Wave 1 - Quality first teaching
+- Wave 1 Quality first teaching

-Wave 2 - Additional and different provision
+- Wave 2 Additional and different provision

-Wave 3 - Wider, co-curricular opportunities
+- Wave 3 Wider, co-curricular opportunities

-Effective provision for talented, more able and gifted and exceptionally able pupils arises from differentiation in schemes of work and lesson plans.
+Effective provision for more and exceptionally able, gifted and talented pupils arises from differentiation in schemes of work and lesson plans.
 This should be an extension of the general planning process and should not be made at the expense of other pupils.
 Good provision should combine extension (pursuit of greater depth) and enrichment (to explore more broadly).